gr-blog/gregros.dev/posts/typescript/03/fixing-type-inference-in-generic-rest-parameters.post.md

 Here are some [tests](https://www.typescriptlang.org/play/?importHelpers=true&experimentalDecorators=true#code/CYUwxgNghgTiAEkoGdnwDIEtkBcA8AKgHzwDeAUPPFDgBQB2AXPPQK4C2ARiDAJTMEA3OQC+5UEjjwAZq3pgcmAPb0M2fMVoA6HbADmyAQG0AuvzW5CRYeTArcLDtxjwAvPACM1NGy49b9jjwAPpe7l4ongH0DsEATG7wCZFx0Q5QGYlGHgA0SXkARAAWIBAQSgUmaUFyANb0SgDuqu4ADN7wdQ3N5Fi4tKF58bzwAPSjnvAAPkm96gO5ZCIj45OAMuRz-YPwBQUrE14bfXTbu0Nx++vkm3SkUMweInmknMxxy2MTpDpaYscLhQKeS6TXovButDOIUWw0+kyAA) – if you manage to piece it together, I’d love to hear about it in the [Discord](https://discord.gg/ePjFUSRfPh)!

-I understand the overall motivation, though – TypeScript is trying to avoid inferring a `T` that’s “too broad”.
+I understand the motivation, though – TypeScript is trying to avoid inferring a `T` that’s “too broad”.
 It’s a general solution that probably works for most APIs.
 That means it fails for some, and our array-like List constructor is just one example.
 # Where tuples come in
 Since defining an array always works, TypeScript uses different logic for inferring its type – it just takes the disjunction of all the element types.
 Since we want to reproduce this logic, we’d like TypeScript to do the same with `List`.